TeymurZeynally/PlagiarismApi/README.md

 + `fileRegex` - Regex for files to look for in zip archives.
 For example `.*.cpp` will only send files with .cpp extension to Moss.
 + `zip` - Zip archive with student work.
 + `baseZip` - Zip archive with base files.

+When this api method is called, files matching `fileRegex` will be extracted and sent to Moss.

 ## Dependencies
 + [TeymurZeynally/MossClient](https://github.com/TeymurZeynally/MossClient)